-Learning aim Key content areas Recommended assessment approach A Explore how effective customer service contributes to business success A1 Customer service in business A2 Customer expectations and satisfaction A3 Benefits of building customer relationships A4 Customer service legislation and regulations A report examining the customer service provision/process in a business and the value of delivering excellent customer service to support business success.
-Prepare a training handbook for a selected business on customer service, including В Investigate the methods used to improve customer service in a business B1 Monitoring and evaluating customer service provision B2 Indicators in improved performance relevant legislation and regulations.
-The report should also include monitoring methods used to review the customer service provision and should draw on quantitative and qualitative data. С Demonstrate customer service in different situations, using appropriate behaviours to meet expectations C1 Customer service skills and behaviours C2 Dealing with customer service requests and complaints C3 Individual skills audit and development plan Demonstration of customer service skills in at least three different business situations.
+Learning aim Key content areas Recommended assessment approach Α Explore how effective customer service contributes to business success A1 Customer service in business A2 Customer expectations and satisfaction A3 Benefits of building customer relationships A4 Customer service legislation and regulations A report examining the customer service provision/process in a business and the value of delivering excellent customer service to support business success.
+Prepare a training handbook for a selected business on customer service, including relevant legislation and regulations.
+The report should also include monitoring methods used to review the customer service provision and should draw on quantitative and qualitative data.
+B Investigate the methods used to improve customer service in a business B1 Monitoring and evaluating customer service provisionB2 Indicators in improved performance С Demonstrate customer service in different situations, using appropriate behaviours to meet expectations C1 Customer service skills and behaviours C2 Dealing with customer service requests and complaints C3 Individual skills audit and development plan Demonstration of customer service skills in at least three different business situations.
 Focus on a demonstration of product/service knowledge when dealing with customers' queries, requests and problems.
 A development plan which assesses how to improve customer service skills to meet both personal and business needs.